Des Moines Water Quality at a Glance

 Water Sources

-- Source Water Challenges: Both river sources face contamination from agricultural runoff including nitrates, bacteria, sediment, and nutrients, requiring advanced multi-barrier treatment approaches.
+- Source Water Challenges: Both river sources face contamination from agricultural runoff including nitrates, bacteria, sediment, and nutrients, requiring advanced multi-barrier treatment approaches and frequent operation of the Nitrate Removal Facility.
+Des Moines’ situation is not unique — neighbouring cities such as Omaha and Kansas City face similar agricultural runoff pressures on their source water.

 Advanced Treatment Technology

-- Fleur Drive Plant: The primary facility with 75 MGD capacity utilizes comprehensive treatment including softening, filtration, disinfection, and operates the Nitrate Removal Facility when needed to meet federal standards.
+- Fleur Drive Plant: The primary facility with 75 MGD capacity utilises comprehensive treatment including softening, filtration, disinfection, and operates the Nitrate Removal Facility when needed to meet federal standards.

 - Saylorville Plant: Advanced facility incorporating ultra-filtration and reverse osmosis membrane technology for superior water softening and purification, serving northern Des Moines communities.

-- Distribution System: Maintaining 1,360 miles of water mains with over 80,000 automated water meters and 10,000 fire hydrants, supported by 7 water storage facilities for pressure stabilization.
+- Distribution System: Maintaining 1,360 miles of water mains with over 80,000 automated water meters and 10,000 fire hydrants, supported by 7 water storage facilities for pressure stabilisation.

 - Emergency Preparedness: Enhanced flood protection systems and levees around treatment facilities, plus diversified water sources to maintain operations during extreme weather events.